 The Aquarium’s Marine Ecology Field Trips are not just fun trips where the public learns about fish and crabs.
 Aquarium staff also collect valuable scientific data on these trips with the help of participants.
 Each trip, all species collected during two seine trips at one of of six locations are counted, measured and weighed.
-This project has been ongoing for 10 years now.
-Staff are currently entering all the old data into a new database and information will be made available here as work progresses.
-We have entered about 6,000 data points and have about 4,000 to go!
+This project has been ongoing for 15 years now!

 In 2013, we started collecting new data to give us a more detailed understanding of harbor biodiversity.
 We measured and weighed individual specimens of each species and focused on key species that may be important indicator species for ecosystem health.

 Here are some results so far…

 We have a total count of 87,262 fish, crabs, snails, and shrimp in the database so far, representing 119 species.